Auto Loan Calculator

 Create a budget

-First of all, figure out how much you can afford to borrow.
+First of all, figure out how much car you can afford to finance.
 Tools like this auto loan calculator can help you get an idea.
 But don’t forget to consider the total cost of owning a car, which can include expenses like auto insurance, fuel and maintenance.
 And while it may be tempting, avoid stretching out your loan term to bring down your monthly car payment.
 You could end up paying thousands more in interest over the life of the loan.